Tanya07-hub/algae-based-carbon-capture-project/README.md

 - **Simulation Tools**: Use software like CFD or MATLAB to refine flow, light, and gas transfer designs.
 - **Deployment Potential**: Develop modular or mobile bioreactor units for low-resource areas or urban rooftops.

-> *Although currently unfunded, these efforts guide the ongoing mission to make green technology accessible, scalable, and impactful.*
+> *These efforts guide the ongoing mission to make green technology accessible, scalable, and impactful.*

 ---